In modern websites, scripts are often “heavier” than HTML: their download size is larger, and processing time is also longer.

 deferattribute is only for external scripts

 async attribute means that a script is completely independent:

-- The page doesn’t wait for async scripts, the contents is processed and displayed.
+- The page doesn’t wait for async scripts, the contents are processed and displayed.

 DOMContentLoadedmay happen both before an async script (if an async script finishes loading after the page is complete)

 - …or after an async script (if an async script is short or was in HTTP-cache)

 So, if we have several

 async scripts, they may execute in any order.
 Whatever loads first – runs first: